-If you’re looking for stylish and affordable children’s wooden bedroom furniture, you’ve come to the right place.
-We offer a huge range of children’s wooden bedroom furniture.
+Stylish and affordable children’s bedroom furniture, we offer a carefully selected range of children’s bedroom furniture.
 From childrens beds and childrens mattresses to wardrobes and toy/storage boxes, you'll find children's bedroom furniture to suit all tastes and needs.

-All of our children’s wooden bedroom furniture is crafted from the highest quality oak, pine or painted wood and is treated to ensure it is durable and easy to clean.
-We have furniture for boys and girls bedrooms as well as furniture that would suit both.
+All of our children’s bedroom furniture is crafted from the highest quality hardwoods, pine or painted wood and is treated to ensure it is durable and easy to clean.

 Kitting out a child’s bedroom is exciting for both the parent and the child.
 Children love the excitement of getting their own space and parents love the satisfaction of finding more storage to tidy away endless clothes and toys!

 In this guide we look at all the aspects of choosing children’s furniture from finding the right size bed to keeping children’s furniture looking like new.
 With a little bit of time and planning you can create a practical and fun space that your child will enjoy for years to come.

 The main room you will need to kit out with children’s furniture is the bedroom.
 Well-designed children's bedroom furniture has a sense of fun whilst being practical and making the most efficient use of space available.

 A good bed is so much more than just a piece of furniture for your child.
 A good quality bed will provide countless nights sleep and look after their backs and posture as they grow.
 We recommend shopping for a bed first as it often acts as the centrepiece.

 Children’s beds are available in a range of options.
 3ft or ‘single’ beds are the most common size beds for children.